pierrelecuyer/LatMRG/README.md

 # About LatMRG

-**LatMRG** is a sofware packaged developped in the Simulation and Optimisation laboratory at the Département d'informatique et de recherche opérationnelle at Université de Montréal intended as the most up to date and feature complete tool to search and test **Multiple Recursive** and similar **Random Number Generators**.
-There is a large variety of such generators:
+**LatMRG** is a sofware package intended as the most up to date and feature complete tool to search and test **Multiple Recursive** and similar **Random Number Generators**.
+The generators considered here are all linear and this linearity means that they all have a **lattice structure** of some sort.

+The goal of this software is to provide reliable theoretical tests of uniformity for these generators, as well as tools to search for good and bad ones with regards to these tests.
+These tests often rely on the length of short(est) vectors in the lattice, hence the main feature of LatMRG is to be able to efficiently reduce a lattice, be it via **Branch-and-Bound** to find the shortest vector or with **LLL** reduction and **Block Korkine-Zolotarev** reduction.

+Once a a short vector has been found, it is possible to compute the **Spectral Test** and various **Figures of Merit** on a generator.
+These can be used to compare the uniformity of the generators.

+The family of generators that LatMRG can study is large.
+You could say that we cover multiple different families of generators, but all the generators targeted by LatMRG share similar theoretical properties.
+Generators we target are
 - Linear Congruential Generators (LCG)
 - Multiple Recursive Congruential Generators (MRG)
 - Combined Multiple Recursive Congruential Generators